-The side effects of radiotherapy for secondary breast cancer will depend on which part of the body is treated and the dose and duration of treatment.
+The side effects of radiotherapy for metastatic breast cancer will depend on which part of the body is treated and the dose and duration of treatment.
 Most side effects can be managed with medical care.

 Receiving radiotherapy is painless.
 However, depending on which part of the body is being treated, it may be necessary to lie in an uncomfortable position during treatment.
 Some women find it helpful to take a painkiller 30 minutes or so before treatment.

 - the skin in and around the treated area may become red, dry, itchy or blistered, although skin problems are rare with the doses of typically used to treat metastatic breast cancer